This Guide outlines key developments within the field of knowledge exchange to influence policy and inform practice in primary health care.

 Knowledge Exchange… it’s not just black and white!

 Developing a knowledge exchange outlook encourages researchers to cultivate an outward facing perspective, build professional relationships across all sectors, and work with end users to inform research directions.
-On the 22nd of July 2014, the Knowledge Exchange Capacity Building Workshop for Higher Degree Students took place as a satellite event to the 2014 Primary Health Care Research Conference in Canberra, to encourage a philosophy of knowledge exchange early in researchers’ careers.
+In 2014, the Knowledge Exchange Capacity Building Workshop for Higher Degree Students took place as a satellite event to the 2014 Primary Health Care Research Conference in Canberra, to encourage a philosophy of knowledge exchange early in researchers’ careers.
 This video presentation encapsulates the key concepts explored at this event, with insights from student delegates and presenters.

 The PHCRIS Innovations in Primary Health Care video series features in-depth interviews with opinion leaders in the field of KE and primary health care.